I got depressed after finding out the salary of my mate is 3 times mine - GH man

-University of Ghana Alumnus Opens up About Being Depressed After Finding out his Former mate Makes more money
+Many React as University of Ghana Alumnus Gets Depressed After Finding out his Former mate Makes more money

-- Roland Ofori, a Ghanaian man successfully lands full-time job after completing national service only to find out his classmate makes more than three times the amount he makes
+- Roland Ofori, a Ghanaian man recently got many talking after sharing how his friend's salary affected him

-- In a LinkedIn post, Roland opened up about how the thought of his own friend earning much more than him affected his self worth
+- In a LinkedIn post, Roland opened up about getting depressed after finding out his own friend makes more than 3 times the salary he earns

-- Prior to feeling his salary is lower, he had come across a different class mate whose salary was extremely lower than his
+- Ghanaians who saw YEN.com.gh's publication expressed how disappointing Roland's thought process is and encouraged him to learn to be content with what he has

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!

-A young man by the name of Roland Ofori has recently opened up about how he felt when he found out his former course mate earned more than he did.
+An earlier publication by YEN.com.gh shared the story of Roland Ofori, who opened up about how he felt when he found out his former coursemate earned more than he did.

-The post sighted by YEN.com.gh on the LinkedIn timeline of Roland had him sharing that he was lucky enough to land a job right after completing his national service and it came with a decent salary.
+The report shared that the young man was lucky enough to land a job right after completing his national service and it came with a decent salary.

-He met his former classmate one day and while catching up, he found out he makes twice what his friend earns at his work place.
+One day, however, he met his former classmate who works with a telecommunication company in Ghana and soon found out this friend earns more than three times the amount he makes at his workplace.

-"He mentioned the remuneration he was being given and I realized mine was about twice his.
-On my way home after our interaction, I kept praising God for giving me a great job", the post read.

 Download YEN's news app on Google Play now and stay up-to-date with all major Ghana news